LapisHusky/pi.js/README.md

 Sends your messages to everyone in chat.
 #### pijs.chat.local(message, color);
 Makes local customizable messages in chat which only you can see.
 Supports HTML.
-#### pijs.chat.setPlayerChatOutput(func); func is function(message){...}
+#### pijs.chat.setPlayerChatOutput(func);
-Using this you can change the message output function which executes after pressing enter key when you send message.
+Using this you can change the message output function which executes after pressing enter key when you send message./ func is function(message){...}/
 ### Piano
 #### pijs.piano.pressKey(noteKey, volume);
 Presses note on piano which everyone hear.